Art3mK/AWS-DevOps/opsworks.md

 - Configure
   ```
   When: Enters/Leaves online, EIP associate/disassociate, LB attach/detach
-  Runs on all instances (in all layers)
+  Runs on all instances (in all layers) in deployment
   ```
 - Deploy
   ```
-  App deploy to layer instances
+  App deploy to layer instances, invoked by setup event
   ```
 - Undeploy
   ```
+  Delete an app, or undeploy command.
   ```
 - Shutdown
   ```